On the relative hyperbolicity and manifold structure of certain right-angled Coxeter groups: Geometric structure of right-angled Coxeter groups with planar defining nerves

 \begin{rem} The notion of strongly separating in Definition~\ref{de1} depends on the choice of embedding map of the ambient flag complex into the sphere $\field{S}^2$.
 This notion is also based on the Jordan Curve Theorem that $\field{S}^2-\sigma$ has two components. \end{rem}

 \begin{defn} A prime flag complex $\Delta$ is called \emph{special} if it the suspension of a non-triangle graph (not necessarily connected) with 3 vertices.
-We remark that there are only three possible special prime complexes (see Figure~\ref{special}).
-If a prime complex $\Delta$ is not special we will call $\Delta$ is \emph{non-special} (see Figure~\ref{non-special} for some non-special prime complexes). \end{defn}
+We remark that there are only three possible special prime flag complexes (see Figure~\ref{special}). \end{defn}

 The following lemma will help us understand the structure of prime flag complexes and it can be compared to Lemma 3.7 in \cite{NT}.